Wampanoag: History

-Since the late 20th century, the event celebrated as the first Thanksgiving has been debated in the United States.
-Many American Indians and historians argue against the romanticized story of the Wampanoag celebrating together with the colonists.
-Some say that there is no documentation of such an event.
-One primary account of the 1621 event was written by a firsthand observer.
+The Wampanoag are commonly depicted in pop culture as attending the First Thanksgiving.
+However many American Indians and historians argue against the romanticized story of the Wampanoag celebrating together with the colonists.
+One primary account of the 1621 event was written by a firsthand observer states that there were Indians at the celebration but nothing more.

 Massasoit became gravely ill in the winter of 1623, but he was nursed back to health by the colonists.
 In 1632, the Narragansetts attacked Massasoit's village in Sowam, but the colonists helped the Wampanoag to drive them back.